pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

    .. method:: setRect(irect, color)

-      .. versionadded:: 1.14.8

-      Set the pixels of a rectangle to a color.
+      .. versionadded:: 1.14.8 Set the pixels of a rectangle to a color.

-      :arg irect-like irect: the rectangle to be filled with the color.
+      :arg irect_like irect: the rectangle to be filled with the color.
 The actual area is the intersection of this parameter and :attr:`Pixmap.irect`.
 For an empty intersection (or an invalid parameter), no change will happen.
       :arg sequence color: the desired color given as a sequence of integers in ``range(256)``.
 The length of the sequence must equal :attr:`Pixmap.n`, which includes any alpha byte.

       :rtype: bool